 Each person brings a unique and valuable perspective.
 Your reps know the objections they face, marketing understands the customer journey, and service knows the pain points that come up after the sale.
 By fostering this cross-functional alignment, you ensure the playbook is comprehensive, practical, and has buy-in from day one.

-Step 2: Define Your Sales Methodology
+Step 2: Choose and Define Your Sales Methodology

 Before you can map out the plays, you need to agree on the philosophy behind your game.
 Your sales methodology is the framework that guides how your team interacts with prospects.
 It’s the shared set of principles that ensures everyone is speaking the same language and delivering a consistent experience that reflects your company's values.
 Are you focused on challenging the customer's perspective, or are you qualifying them based on their budget and authority?